 Unless both parties agree, no exhibits will be shown during opening statement.
+Any request for the use of exhibits during opening statements must be made to the opposing party no later than two business days before the start of trial.
 If exhibits are agreed-upon and non-argumentative, they may be used in opening statement.

 Opening statement is not argumentative.
 Time limits may be imposed on lawyers in certain cases, but such time limits will be discussed at the Pre-Trial Conference.
+As stated in Section I.b, the parties should propose time limits in the Joint Pre-Trial Statement.